AdobeDocs/campaign-classic.en/help/rn/using/rn-overview.md

 Adobe Campaign is regularly updated.
 This regular frequency of updates aims at getting the latest and greatest in your hands, keeping your environment secure and improving your experience with our product.

-This is the reason why we believe it is critical that you **run the most recent stable version** of Adobe Campaign.
-It will also ensure that you get a better support experience as identifying, reproducing and fixing an issue on a recent build is usually much faster.
+This is the reason why it is critical that you **run the most recent stable version** of Adobe Campaign.
+It also ensures that you get a better support experience as identifying, reproducing and fixing an issue on a recent build is usually much faster.
 Also, many issues you may encounter have already been fixed in most recent builds.

 As a hosted customer, you automatically benefit from the upgrade with the latest stable version without any action.
 Learn more in the [Yearly Upgrade section](#yearly-upgrade).
 If you migrate from an old build, Adobe recommends that you upgrade to this version first.

 ## Recommendations{#recommendations}

-To ensure a stable configuration, we recommend that you install **the same build** on all servers that are running on the same client configuration.
+To ensure a stable configuration, Adobe recommends that you install **the same build** on all servers that are running on the same client configuration.

 In addition, except mentioned otherwise in the Release Notes, the client console must be on **the same build** as the server instance.